MYKatz/PacketBook/README.md

 # Commands
-Just text any one of these commands to +16197225894

 - Register
   - This will generate a new address for you.
 In order to use PacketBook, you'll need to activate this account with 0.5XLM.
 You must be registered (and activated) to use any of the following commands.